October 8, 2019

 This quote epitomizes the essence of successful sales.
 Effective marketing has always been about recognizing and anticipating customer needs.
-With the increasing application of big data, artificial intelligence, and machine learning solutions in business, identifying customer expectations has become easier than ever.
+With the increasing application of big data, artificial intelligence, and machine learning in business, identifying customer expectations has become easier than ever.

 “Who is my ideal target buyer?”

 To understand how companies can gain that intelligence with technology, let’s take a step back to define predictive analytics software and understand how it works.